hdr1001/B2B/README.md

 ![Fetch D+ token][def00008]

 ## Project now supports D&B data blocks
-Added a new [class and definition](https://bit.ly/3QyfhsV) to support D&B Direct+ data blocks.
+Added a new [definition and class](https://bit.ly/3QyfhsV) to support D&B Direct+ data blocks.
 Also added [test code](https://bit.ly/3DSoZ1t) to the project as well.
 Shortest way to run the code is in GitHub Codespaces.

 ![GitHub Codespaces][def00009]